 The essence of a keto diet is ketosis, but even ketosis has its limits in terms of how much ketones you can have in circulation to stimulate the oxidation of fats.
 Remember that weight loss is only possible if a calorie deficit is created.

 The other benefit of the keto diet is that it’s great for your health.
 A ketogenic diet, if done properly (only eat healthy whole foods, high fats and protein, and leafy vegetables), alleviates several ailments to poor eating.
+Aside from weight loss you should see increased energy levels and improved mood is also a possibility.

 Some of the illnesses/ ailments curbed with a strict keto diet include cancer, obesity, chronic inflammation, depression, allergies, asthma, poor digestion, food addiction, and obesity, among others.